 A skill gap analysis can also show you if your sourcing or recruitment strategy is biased in favor of candidates with certain characteristics.

 How do you perform a skill gap analysis, and where do you start exactly?

 Before you continue

-Skills gap analysis is a tool you can use to determine what gaps exist between employees’ existing skills and those skills required by your organization to reach its current and future goals.
-Therefore establishing what training or hiring requirements are needed to fill those areas where skills gaps are apparent.
+Skill gap analysis is a tool you can use to determine what gaps exist between employees’ current skills and those skills required by your organization to reach its goals.
+This helps you establish what training or hiring requirements are needed to fill those areas where skill gaps are apparent.

 43% of employers say that although they have enough applicants, those do not have the skills needed.
 Skills gap is notable not only within organizations, but also on the job market.